 I began by lining my serving tray with colored paper.
-This step was optional but I liked the festive pop of color it gave the final product later.
+This step was optional but I liked the festive pop of color it gave the final result later.

 Then my 7 year old and I began laying out the candy cane sticks – snapping them to make them shorter as we needed.

-Making the maze was a challenge for my 1st grader as she had to visually plan where she wanted the marble to go.
-I helped her make it a little more difficult by showing her how to make dead ends and tricky little traps.
+Making the candy cane maze was a challenge for my 1st grader so she had to plan where she wanted the marble to go.
+I helped her make the maze a little more difficult by showing her how to make dead ends and tricky little traps.

-We ended up using about 25 sticks – almost 3 bags.
+We ended up using about 25 sticks – almost three bags.

 Once we had everything laid out, I used my hot glue gun on the low setting to quickly glue the candy sticks down to the colored paper.